WARNING! Many common painkillers, sleeping drugs and anxiety blockers are illegal in Uzbekistan. See the warning below.

 Read this if you are worried about the Ferghana valley enclaves.

 Uzbekistan – Tajikistan border crossings

-Uzbekistan -> Tajikistan: The first thing you need to do is get to Kuyluk (Kuluk, Kulyuk, Koylok, Qo’lok) Bazaar in Tashkent.
-From the bazaar to Oybek you have two choices: You can take a taxi (including shared taxis – 2,5$ for a seat, 10$ for the car) or a bus going to Bekobod (you get off at Oybek, aka Chanak).
+Alternatively, go to Kuyluk (Kuluk, Kulyuk, Koylok, Qo’lok) Bazaar in Tashkent.
+Bus #12 runs from the train station to Koylok bazaar.
+From the bazaar to Oybek you have two choices: You can take a taxi (including shared taxis – 15000 sum for a seat, 60000 sum for the car) or a bus going to Bekobod for 5500 sum (you get off at Oybek, aka Chanak).

 A marshrutka ride to the border takes 2 hours, 1,5 hr by taxi.
 Once across the border, you can take a shared taxi to Buston (5 somoni), then a minibus to Khujand (7 somoni).

-Tajikistan -> Uzbekistan: From Khujand, local minibus 33 goes directly to the bus station from where taxis and minibuses depart to Buston.
+The old way: from Khujand, local minibus 33 goes directly to the bus station from where taxis and minibuses depart to Buston.
 Minibus is 7 Somoni, another 4 somoni for a shared taxi from the Buston bus station to the Oybek border.
 Taxis from Khujand to the border start from 80 somoni for the car.